-Do you know if you have a toxic co-worker in your team?
+Do you know if you have a toxic co-worker on your team?
 You would be surprised to know that research confirms toxic people may get promoted ahead of you.
-Is there a negative work environment due to toxic colleagues that hinder your productivity?
+Are you drained by the negative work environment due to toxic colleagues who hinder your productivity?
 Well, the hardest thing is knowing to deal with toxic people at your workplace, whether it is an employer, an employee, a coworker, or a client.
 Nothing is as exhausting as dealing with a person’s toxic behavior when you are in the same environment with them day in and day out.
-It may be easy getting rid of toxic family members or friends in your life because there is an off button, but the same privilege does not exist in the working environment.
-However, there are certain things you can do to ease your life alongside toxic co-workers.
+It may be comparatively easy to get rid of toxic family members or friends in your life because there is an off button, but the same privilege does not exist in the working environment.
+Having said that, there are certain things you can do to ease your life alongside toxic co-workers.

 Toxic people are emotionally draining in normal scenarios but are much worse in the work environment.
 This is because they can distract you from your duties and leave you with poor job satisfaction.

-This article explains the signs that indicate a toxic person, the steps you can take to deal with them, and things to do for and by yourself.
+This article explains the signs that indicate a toxic person, the steps you can take to deal with them, and the things to do to make your life less hard.

 What Is A Toxic Work Environment?